Convert data formats

-SIEMs and log analytics platforms usually require logs in a specific format, such as syslog or JSON.
-However, your log sources might not support producing logs in the required format.
-NXLog Agent supports converting logs to several formats.
-See also the closely related topics of parsing unstructured logs and parsing standard log formats.
+SIEMs and log analytics platforms usually require data in a specific format, such as syslog or JSON.
+However, your telemetry data sources might not support producing events or metrics in the required format.
+NXLog Agent supports converting data to several formats.
+See also the closely related topics of parsing unstructured events and parsing common event formats.

 Below, we provide examples of converting logs to syslog, JSON, GELF, and the NXLog Binary format.